openstack-infra/system-config/doc/source/jjb.rst

 Sending a Job to Jenkins
 ------------------------

 The Jenkins Jobs builder talks to Jenkins using the Jenkins API.
 This means that it can create and modify jobs directly without the need to restart or reload the Jenkins server.
 It also means that Jenkins will verify the XML and cause the Jenkins Jobs builder to fail if there is a problem.

 For this to work a configuration file is needed.
-There is an erb template for this configuration file at ``modules/jenkins/templates/jenkins_jobs.ini.erb``.
-The contents of this erb are:
+There is an erb template for this configuration file at :file:`modules/jenkins/templates/jenkins_jobs.ini.erb`.
+The contents of this template are:

 .. code-block:: ini